Philliec459/Geolog-Used-to-Automate-the-Characterization-Workflow-using-Clerkes-Rosetta-Stone-calibration-data/README.md

 		thomeer_pc_sats.phsy

-to calculate our final estimatge of BVO using Capillary Pressure data.
+to calculate our final estimate of BVO using Capillary Pressure data.

 6) As a secondary technique to estimate PRTs, we also tested another applications in Geolog employing python’s Sklearn as published by Hall(3).
 We could have estimated Depositions of Environment or other types of categoric geologic facies used in this Sklearn prediction process.
-There is also a GitHub repository containing the Jypyter Notebook at the following link to use as a help file to understand the process and set model parameters:
+There is also a GitHub repository containing the Jupyter Notebook at the following link to use as a help file to understand the process and set model parameters:

 https://github.com/Philliec459/SKLEARN-used-to-predict-Petrophysical-Rock-Types-in-Arab-D-Carbonate